 FAQs

-A grande-sized drink gets three pumps of pumpkin spice syrup, and each pump is about a ½-tablespoon.
-Since this recipe makes 1-¼ cups, it gives you around 40 pumps!
+A grande-sized drink gets three pumps of pumpkin syrup, and each pump is about a ½-tablespoon.
+Since this recipe makes 1-¼ cups, that means you'll have around 40 pumps!

 Play around with the amount to find what you like best in your drinks.
-(And no upcharge for extra pumps!)
+(At home, there's no upcharge for extra pumps!)

 Tips: